 Problem solving is not a skill that one is born with, it’s cultivated over time with practice and experience.
 Improving problem solving is a process that you need to follow in your JEE or NEET preparation.

-Top 10 Tips to Develop Problem Solving Skills for IIT-JEE and NEET
+How to Develop Problem Solving Skills for IIT JEE and NEET?

 - First make sure that your theory and concepts are clear.
 Acquire all the necessary knowledge required to solve the problem in case you wish to improve your problem solving abilities in a particular subject.